SolidHal/solidhals_shitty_aosp_bringup_guide/README.md

 - the log buffers can be small in size, meaning if you get stuck in boot for a long time the actual failure may get dropped from the buffer to work around this, you can force the device off after ~20 to 30 seconds to comb through the start of boot

-## Get your build booting
-if you get this far, congratulations, most of the hardest work is over.
-You now have access to a bunch of android debugging tools like `logcat` that will make the next steps easier.

-now debug:
-- hardware functionality
-- selinux functionality, make sure you remove selinux permissive

-see below for some tips on this...

 ## adb logcat